 The academic staff are confident that the assessment processes are sound.
 Much of this confidence emanates from the comments MA academic staff have received from External Examiners.
-But an equally important measure is the success that so many students on the

-Master of Arts programmes enjoy beyond their post-Richmond experiences.
-Those students judged as the strongest generally move on to take on challenging opportunities on postgraduate programmes and as professionals in the arts and creative cultural industries.
+An equally important measure is the success that so many students on the Master of Arts programmes enjoy beyond their post-Richmond experiences.
+Students generally move on to take on challenging opportunities on postgraduate programmes and as professionals in the arts and creative cultural industries.
 This is testimony to their level of preparedness for the real world of careers in the visual arts, and are an indication of the academic staff's and University's ability to fulfil its mission.